 - Nasal Congestion:

 During pregnancy, the blood in your body increases and, hence, the blood vessels become thicker.
 These swollen blood vessels block your nasal passage, making breathing difficult, leading to snoring.
 A high level of estrogen also causes swelling of the mucous membrane in your nose, leading to nasal congestion and snoring.

 The other common causes can be nasal congestion due to a cold, flu or allergy.

-The heavier you become, the more difficulty you will find to breathe because when you gain excess weight some extra fat adds-on in your neck and throat regions.
+The heavier you become, the more difficulty you will have in breathing because when you gain excess weight, there is extra fat in your neck and throat region.
 This excessive weight can cause breathing problems.

 - Sleep Apnea:

 Obstructive sleep apnea can be another reason for snoring.
-This is a medical condition and needs treatment so do not forget to mention it on your next prenatal visit.
+This is a medical condition and needs treatment, so do not forget to mention it on your next prenatal visit.
 This can be diagnosed if you are snoring loudly and frequently.
 Sometimes you can be making snorting or gasping sounds in your sleep.
-Sleep apnea needs treatment because, in this condition, your airways get blocked causing you to stop breathing during sleep (sometimes it could be a hundred times).
-This could affect the baby too as it can cause oxygen deprivation in your body and for the baby.
+Sleep apnea needs treatment because, in this condition, your airways get blocked causing you to stop breathing during sleep.
+This could affect the baby too, as it can cause oxygen deprivation in your body and for the baby.
 This condition is usually treated with the help of a machine attached to your nose while sleeping.

 Risk Associated With Snoring When Pregnant